cs2113-f24/cs2113-f24.github.io/labs/02-poly.md

 Note that the plotter can plot more than just red and blue.
 Here are your color choices as you make your things: r (red), b (blue), g (green), y (yellow), o (orange), p (pink), m (magenta), k (black).

-# Part 1: Create a UML diagram for your `Thing`s (10 pts)
+# Part 1: Create a UML diagram for your `Thing`s

-Use Violet UML (or another tool) to generate a UML diagram for your many `Thing` types after reading the explanations below.
+Use Violet UML (or another tool, or paper) to generate a UML diagram for your many `Thing` types after reading the explanations below.

 > Create a UML diagram.
 Include it in your repo, named 'UML.png' and link it into your README.